Acid rain: International treaties

 International treaties on the long-range transport of atmospheric pollutants have been agreed upon by western countries for some time now.
 Beginning in 1979, European countries convened in order to ratify general principles discussed during the UNECE Convention.
 The purpose was to combat Long-Range Transboundary Air Pollution.
-The 1985 Helsinki Protocol on the Reduction of Sulphur Emissions under the Convention on Long-Range Transboundary Air Pollution furthered the results of the convention.
+The 1985 Helsinki Protocol on the Reduction of Sulfur Emissions under the Convention on Long-Range Transboundary Air Pollution furthered the results of the convention.
 Results of the treaty have already come to fruition, as evidenced by an approximate 40 percent drop in particulate matter in North America.
 The effectiveness of the Convention in combatting acid rain has inspired further acts of international commitment to prevent the proliferation of particulate matter.
 Canada and the US signed the Air Quality Agreement in 1991.
 Most European countries and Canada signed the treaties.
 Activity of the Long-Range Transboundary Air Pollution Convention remained dormant after 1999, when 27 countries convened to further reduce the effects of acid rain.
 In 2000, foreign cooperation to prevent acid rain was sparked in Asia for the first time.
 Ten diplomats from countries ranging throughout the continent convened to discuss ways to prevent acid rain.
 Following these discussions, the Acid Deposition Monitoring Network in East Asia (EANET) was established in 2001 as an intergovernmental initiative to provide science-based inputs for decision makers and promote international cooperation on acid deposition in East Asia.
 In 2023, the EANET member countries include Cambodia, China, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, the Philippines, Republic of Korea, Russia, Thailand and Vietnam.